benymaxparsa/benymaxparsa.github.io/_teaching/Summer-2022-python.md

 location: "Kerman, Iran"
 ---

-- I teach Python to teenagers, and I believe everyone should learn Python whether they're Computer students or not.
+- I teach Python to teenagers in private institutes, and I believe everyone should learn Python whether they're Computer students or not.

+Skills related to this job: Teaching · python · Pandas (Software) · Matplotlib · NumPy · Object-Oriented Programming (OOP) · Teamwork